rcook/ibt/README.md

 Simple wrappers around Docker etc. for fully isolated build environments

+## What's the point of this?

+Docker is great for building isolated environments for builds or applications.
+For my tastes, however, it has a few usability issues associated with it:

+* The commands are fiddly to use and difficult to remember
+* Docker containers run as root by default resulting in files created on the host as the root user, instead of the current user
+* It's too easy to leave intermediate images and containers lying around

+Note that this is a very personal list of perceived shortcomings.
+If these aren't issues for you, then don't use this tool!

+ibt makes Docker images and containers more development- and project-focused.
+It encourages the following workflows:

+* Editing of source files is carried out predominantly on the _host_ machine
+* Building, running and debugging of targets is always carried out within the Docker container
+* Source code will typically be under the control of a VCS such as Git
+* Source files should not be copied _en masse_ into the container
+* Output files from builds etc. should be exposed directly to the host

 ## Standard commands

 * `up`: creates Docker image for the project